Displaying the Raw Fields of a Floating-Point Number

 A better solution is to recast the double as an integer — a 64 bit integer.
 This gives endian-independent, bit-level access to the IEEE representation.
 That is the solution I use in the C code below.

 (Note: My code works on architectures — like Intel — that use the same endianness for both floating point and integer values.
-My code will not work with mixed-endian encoding, like that used by ARM “soft float.”)
+My code will not work with mixed-endian encoding, like that used by ARM “soft float.”
+Also, recasting a double as an integer violates strict aliasing, which may or may not be enforced by your compiler.)

 The Code